Navideck/purchases_dart/packages/purchases_dart_stripe/README.md

 ```

 ## Note

+You have to setup Stripe webhook listener for payment confirmation to update revenueCat, checkout [docs](https://www.revenuecat.com/docs/getting-started/stripe#5-send-stripe-tokens-to-revenuecat)

 This implementation uses Stripe APIs to create new customers and identifies them using metadata to store the `appUserId` from RevenueCat in Stripe.
 This allows querying these users on Stripe with `"query": 'metadata["uid"]:"APP_USER_ID"'`.
 The `appUserId` serves as the source of truth between RevenueCat and Stripe, ensuring consistent user identification across mobile and other platforms.